KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-as-transcendence.md

 - From multiverse → Zero (⚫ Aion)
 - From Zero → the Beyond (🕳️ Zenon)

-This is not a ladder of superiority—it is a widening of scope,
+This is not a gradient of worth—it is a widening of scope,
 a movement from local identity to cosmic participation.

-Synthesis is what allows a being to resonate beyond its inherited frame,
+Synthesis allows a being to resonate beyond its inherited frame—
 to shift from condition to presence,
-and ultimately from presence to **essenceless essence**—
+and from presence to **essenceless essence**:
-the silent potentiality that precedes and exceeds all being.
+the silent potentiality preceding and exceeding all being.

 ---

-## Final Liberation Is the Completion of Integration
+## Final Liberation Is the Fulfillment of Integration

 Liberation, in Zenetist terms, is not detachment from the world—
 it is the completion of coherence within it.